apache/druid/docs/content/operations/api-reference.md

 * `/druid/coordinator/v1/datasources/{dataSourceName}`

-Enables all segments of datasource which are not overshadowed by others.
+Marks as used all segments belonging to a data source.

 * `/druid/coordinator/v1/datasources/{dataSourceName}/segments/{segmentId}`

-Enables a segment of a datasource.
+Marks as used a segment of a data source.

 ##### DELETE<a name="coordinator-delete"></a>

 * `/druid/coordinator/v1/datasources/{dataSourceName}`

-Disables a datasource.
+Marks as unused all segments belonging to a data source.

 * `/druid/coordinator/v1/datasources/{dataSourceName}/intervals/{interval}`
 * `@Deprecated. /druid/coordinator/v1/datasources/{dataSourceName}?kill=true&interval={myInterval}`